Continuum asymptotics for tree growth models with uniform backward dynamics

 which can be shown to be a pseudo--metric.
-The idea behind this construction is that we attach a leaf labelled $i$ with a branch of length $v_i$ to the point $\xi_i$ in $\bfT$. $\delta$ is then the induced path metric on $\bfT$ with the added branches restricted to the leaves.
+The idea behind this construction is that we attach a leaf labelled $i$ with a branch of length $v_i$ to the point $\xi_i$ in $\bfT$. $\delta$ is then the path metric on $\bfT$ plus the lengths of the branches.

 Let $(\bfS, d_\bfS, r)$ be the real tree of Proposition \ref{prop:there_is_S}.
 Let $d$ be the induced ultra--metric on $\NN$ by restricting $\bfS$ to $\iota(\NN)$.
 This is the ultra--metric which we used to construct $\bfS$.
-Let $\pi$ be the map that maps isolated leaves, i.e.\ leaves that are not accumulation points of other leaves, to the closest branchpoint.
-If $x$ is a leaf but not isolated, we set $\pi(x) = x$.